Activejjhhh/nuclear/README.md

 - Flask web application that takes two city names as input, retrieves their coordinates using the Geopy library, and then uses Folium to create a map showing a geodesic path between those two points.

 #### 07/11/23
 - Retired some features of thw missile launch, Starting a basic trajectory calculator

+#### 28/11/23
+Added rounded buttons
+Sign up screen
+Better UI